kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 3. Then, collect all the transformed word into a `Vec<String>` and join it back with space again.

 There's probably a more performant and efficient implementation.
+Do let me know if you managed to come up with a better implementation.

 Let's also write a simple test case to verify our implementation:

 Under `mod tests`: